ashleysally00/-module-2-js-final-project-ashley-rice/devlog.md

 **3:00PM-7PM,**

-Working on formatting first few Drive docs, uploaded them thru Learn Worlds so that I can meet deadline .
+Working on formatting first few Drive docs, uploaded them to Learn Worlds to meet draft deadline.

-Worked on coding functions for different parts of the game but it’s kind of a major mess (it feels like!).
+Worked on coding functions for different parts of my game but it is still kind of a major mess (it feels like!).
 <br>
 \
 \